 Even some bakery and dairy products can be frozen to help you manage your shopping days.

 Freezers are also useful for batch cooking.
 Make a large pan of your favourite pasta sauces, or a large shepherd’s pie and freeze the leftovers.
-This can be a great help with managing budgets, and also provides healthful convenience foods for when you are short on time.
+This can be a great help with managing budgets, and provides healthful convenience foods for when you are short on time.